sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 (In the future, this will be configurable to support multiple branches per repository.)

 - **Source locations:** Where the code for this component lives, defined as a list of paths inside repositories.
 Paths may refer to the root (for an entire repository) or subpaths (for a specific directories or files inside a repository).
-The first source location is the primary source location.
+The first source location is the primary source location. <!-- Q(sqs#component-no-source-locations): Can a component have 0 source locations?
+Q(sqs#blob-primary-source-location): Can a component have a primary source location that refers to a blob (not a tree)? -->

 ### Component ownership